 The squeegee is the main tool used to remove the water/cleaning solution from the glass after it has been scrubbed.
 A squeegee consists of three parts: handle, metal channel, and rubber blade.

-Tip: Don’t buy a cheap squeegee at a department or hardware store.
-They might be great for the shower, but will not deliver the proper performance needed for cleaning the windows on your house.
+Tip: Dont buy a cheap squeegee at a department or hardware store.
+They might be ok for the shower, but will not deliver the proper performance needed for cleaning the windows on your house.

 The scrubbing wand, sometimes called the T-handle, is one of the window cleaning tools that does the actual scrubbing of the window.
 The wand is formed in the shape of a T and is made of lightweight durable plastic.
 A reusable lint-free wand cover sleeve slips over the top and is held in place with snaps or Velcro tabs.
-The wand is then dipped into a bucket filled with a professional window cleaning soap or your homemade window cleaner.
+The wand is then dipped into a bucket filled with the window cleaning secret solution.

 A Window cleaning tool belt is very when properly set up.
 They will hold your squeegee, wiping cloths, scraper, extra blades, and wand bucket, along with other items you may want.
 Everything is conveniently within reach at hip level.